NKR24/MelodyHub/README.md

 # MelodyHub
-in optional fastest and user-friendly music service
+in optional the fastest and user-friendly music service